 While losing weight, saving money or quitting smoking are good resolutions to set, taking charge of your mental health might make a bigger difference for you and your family.

-Good mental health enables you to handle the natural ups and downs of life, have stronger relationships and maintain physical health and well-being, according to the Rhode Island Psychological Association.
+Good mental health enables you to handle the natural ups and downs of life, have stronger relationships and maintain physical health and well-being.

 Here are five tips to help you boost your mental well-being this year: